 ADOBE INDESIGN, MICROSOFT PUBLISHER AND AFFINITY PUBLISHER

-These are what most professional planner and insert makers use, with the most popular being InDesign.
+These are what most professional planner makers use, with the most popular being InDesign.
 These software are created specifically for publishing pages such as magazines, newspaper and brochures.
 They have all the features that are handy when it comes to creating planners and inserts.

 However, all of them require a monthly or annual subscription so it can be an expensive option.
 Plus, there is a bit of a learning curve (check out YouTube for tutorials).
-If you don't mind spending time learning to use a new software and you want to create multiple printables, for example to start your own shop or for your blog or website, then we recommend trying out one of these software.
+If you don't mind spending time learning to use a new software and you want to create multiple printable planners, for example to start your own shop or for your blog or website, then we recommend trying out one of these software.

 Tip from us: Affinity has the most affordable price tag.
 You could also get discounts for Adobe or Microsoft if you're a student.